TauntonandSomersetNHSTrust/ydh-logos/README.md

 This repo contains [Yeovil District Hospital NHSFT](https://yeovilhospital.co.uk/)'s logos, for use in applications and websites.

+The NHS logo is protected by law.
+It is a UK trade mark owned by the Secretary of State for Health and Social Care.
+It is also protected by copyright.

+Yeovil District Hospital NHS Foundation Trust's logos are protected by and subject to all applicable English or international intellectual property laws including copyright.

 ## License

 `ydh-logos` is licensed under the [Open Government Licence v3.0](./LICENSE).